Upcoming events.

 Build Your World: Place, Daily Life & Detail in Fantasy Writing - a Workshop with Anna Smith Spark

-Join critically acclaimed fantasy author Anna Smith Spark for an interactive workshop exploring how descriptions of setting, daily life, and sensory detail can shape powerful fantasy worlds!
+Ticketed Workshop - Join critically acclaimed fantasy author Anna Smith Spark exploring how descriptions of setting, daily life, and sensory detail can shape magical fantasy worlds!

 Researching 'Bog Fashion' with Nicole DeRushie